 Before me answering this, let me ask you a question.
 Let’s assume you need a loan, and you have 2 options:

-Same way if Government can get loan, from market through G-sec at 7.50% for 15 years term, why would it take loan from you through PPF at 8.7%? and every year or every quarter when government ask for loan and finds a new rate, then why would it want to stay fixed on higher one?
+Same way if Government can get a loan from the market through G-sec at 7.50% for 15 years term, why would it take loan from you through PPF at 8.7%? and every year or every quarter when the government asks for a loan and finds a new rate, then why would it want to stay fixed on a higher one?

-The way interest rates have moved in past, the government like all borrowers feel that Floating rate is better than fixed.
+The way interest rates have moved in the past, the government like all borrowers feel that the Floating rate is better than fixed.

 G-sec papers come in different tenures – 5y, 10y, 20y, 30y.
 All tenures have different rates.
 G-sec market is more of an institutionalized, where papers are purchased by banks, Insurance companies, Mutual fund houses, PF trusts, Pension funds, PSUs, other corporates.